CiroMirkin/backend-for-render/README.md

-# Notes App For Backend Practice
+# Notes App - Backend Practice Project

 ## Dev

+> Create the `.env` file and fill in the data according to the `example.env` file.

 Run at the same time: